awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-java.md

 1. Initiate an `archive-retrieval` job by executing the `initiateJob` method\.

-   You provide job information, such as the archive ID of the archive you want to download and the optional Amazon SNS topic to which you want Amazon Glacier to post a job completion message, by creating an instance of the `InitiateJobRequest` class\.
-Amazon Glacier returns a job ID in response\.
+   You provide job information, such as the archive ID of the archive you want to download and the optional Amazon SNS topic to which you want Amazon S3 Glacier \(Glacier\) to post a job completion message, by creating an instance of the `InitiateJobRequest` class\.
+Glacier returns a job ID in response\.
 The response is available in an instance of the `InitiateJobResult` class\.

    ```
    JobParameters jobParameters = new JobParameters()